John Hayden (ice hockey)

-John Hayden (born February 14, 1995) is an American professional ice hockey center for the Seattle Kraken of the National Hockey League (NHL).
+John Hayden (born February 14, 1995) is an American professional ice hockey center for the Coachella Valley Firebirds of the American Hockey League (AHL) while under contract to the Seattle Kraken of the National Hockey League (NHL).

 Early life

 Hayden was born in Chicago, Illinois but immediately moved to Denver, Colorado before settling in Greenwich, Connecticut with his family when he was eight years old.
 As a youth, he played in the 2007 and 2008 Quebec International Pee-Wee Hockey Tournaments with the New Hampshire Nike Bauer minor ice hockey team, and then with the Detroit Honeybaked team.
 He attended Brunswick School before committing to play hockey at Yale University.